IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 restart*.
 This is simply because the seller tries to put the token up for auction when it starts, and *wallet 1 no longer holds the token*--it is already in an auction UTXO on the blockchain.
-So the seller contract fails with an ``InsufficientFunds`` error.
+So the seller contract fails with an :hsobj:`Wallet.Emulator.Error.InsufficientFunds` error.
 To continue the auction, we would really need another endpoint to resume the seller, which the contract does not provide, or a parameter to the seller contract which specifies whether to start or continue an